A Rockafellar Theorem for cyclically quasi-monotone maps: the regular non-vanishing case: Examples

 \end{xmp}

-In this case, still using $F$-ascending paths of length at most 2, one can see that the sets $C^F (x)$ are the drop-shaped set in the pictures (with the exception of $C^F(0)={0}$ as in \cref{xmp:hedgehog}).
-The family $\C^F$ is totally ordered so that \cref{cond-resol} gives a quasi-convex and lsc potential $f$.
-In this case it is slightly more difficult to produce an explicit $f$ and this start to show the necessity of an existence theorem.
+In this case, still using $F$-ascending paths of length at most 2, one can see that the sets $C^F (x)$ are the drop-shaped sets in \Cref{fig:three_quarters_hedgehog}.
+The family $\C^F$ is totally ordered so that \Cref{cond-resol} gives a quasi-convex and lower-semi-continuous potential $f$.
+In this case it is slightly more difficult to produce an explicit $f$ and this starts to show the necessity of an existence theorem.

 \begin{xmp}[Single circle] In this example the family $\C^F$ will not be totally ordered.
 Let $d=2$ and